• Home /

 In mortgage terms, principal balance is the amount of money owed on a mortgage.

-At the start of the mortgage, the principal balance, sometimes called a loan balance, is the starting loan size.
-As the mortgage holder makes on-time payments each month, the principal balance reduces until the loan is paid off and the home is owned free-and-clear.
+At the start of the mortgage, the principal balance, sometimes called a loan balance, is the original loan amount.
+As the mortgage holder makes on-time payments each month, the principal balance reduces until the loan is paid off and the home is owned free and clear.

-The standard rate at which a mortgage’s principal balance reduces is based on 3 factors:
+The rate at which a mortgage’s principal balance decreases is based on 3 factors:

-1. Interest rate: Principal balances reduce at faster rates as mortgage rates drop
+1. Interest rate: Principal balances decrease faster as mortgage rates drop.

-2. Loan term: Principal balances reduce faster with shorter loan terms
+2. Loan term: Principal balances decrease more quickly with shorter loan terms.

-3. Loan type: Principal balances reduce faster with loans that amortize loans that do not amortize such as home equity line of credits
+3. Loan type: Principal balances decrease faster with loans that amortize compared to loans that do not amortize, such as home equity lines of credit.

-Loan balances can also be reduced more quickly when homeowners send extra principal to their lender as part of their regular monthly payments.
+Loan balances can also be reduced more quickly when homeowners make extra principal payments as part of their regular monthly payments.

 Principal Balance: A Real World Example